Garth619/lawyer-directory--just-lawyers/wp-content/plugins/permalinks-customizer/readme.txt

 add_filter( 'permalinks_customizer_exclude_request', 'yasglobal_exclude_url' );
 `

-==== Show Relative Permalink/URL ====
+=== Show Relative Permalink/URL ===

-To show relative permalink/url in Edit Post, add this filter in your themes functions.php.
+To show relative permalink/url in Edit Post, add this filter in your themes `functions.php`.s ` add_filter( 'permalinks_customizer_remove_home_url', '__return_true' );
 `
-add_filter( 'permalinks_customizer_remove_home_url', '__return_true' );
-`

-==== Exclude PostType from the Plugin ====
+=== Exclude PostType from the Plugin ===

 To exclude the plugin to be worked on any PostType.
-Add this filter in your themes functions.php.
+Add this filter in your themes `functions.php`.
 `
 function yasglobal_exclude_post_types( $post_type ) {
   if ( $post_type == 'page' ) {